pjaos/dmm_hylec_ms8236/README.md

 Currently an installer is available for Linux systems.
 The python code should run on Windows but has not been tested and no installer currently exists for a Windows platform.

 ## Installing the debian package
-- Download the packages/python-ms8236-1.1-all.deb.
-The version (currently 1.1) of the package may change.
+- Download the packages/python-ms8236-1.4-all.deb.
+The version (currently 1.4) of the package may change.
 - Install the package from a terminal window on your machine as shown below.
 ```
-sudo dpkg -i python-ms8236-1.1-all.deb
+sudo dpkg -i python-ms8236-1.4-all.deb
 ```

 #Running the dmm command
 Once installed the dmm command is available on the command line.
 The dmm command has command line help as shown below.

 ```
-dmm -h
 usage: dmm.py [-h] [-d] [-p PORT] [-l LOG] [-t] [-f] [-r RANGE]

 Log data from the HYLEC MS8236 DMM.